 - Vital Interests: the processing is necessary to protect someone's life;

 - Legitimate Interests: the processing is necessary for us to perform a task in the public interest or for our official functions and the task or funciton has a clear basis in law.

 Your rights regarding the information we hold about you

 You can ask to see a copy of all the information we hold about you.
 To do this, please contact us stating you wish to make a Subject Access Request.
 You can write to the Chief Officer at Pennyhurst Mill, Haig Street, Wigan WN3 4AZ, email us at firstname.lastname@example.org or ring us on 01942 241972.
 Normally your information will be provided within one month.
 If this is not feasible, we will explain why.
 Normally information will be provided free of charge unless the request is manifestly unfounded or excessive.

 If you believe that the information we hold is inaccurate or incomplete, you are entitled to have it changed.
 To do this, contact us as above, stating that you would like your data to be rectified and the changes you would like.
 Rectification of records will normally done within one month.

-You also have the right to request that your information is delete or removed.
+You have the right to request that your information is deleted or removed.
 To do this, contact us as above, stating that you would like your data to be erased.

 We will normally agree to any request unless there are compelling reasons not to.
 If this is the case, we will explain what these reasons are.
 We may restrict the use of your data when reviewing requests.